wick6210/Image-Compression_FFT/README.md

 # Image-Compression_FFT
-Simple implementation of image compression using FFT
+Simple implementation of image compression using FFT in MATLAB